BertRamlot/FlexML/README.md

 # EyeTracker

-Tracks your eyes and predicts where you are looking on the screen.
+Predicts where you are looking at on your screen based on webcam view of your eyes.
 Comes with pretrained model and tools to generate your own data to finetune the pretrained network to your face.

-Trained using pytorch.
+Training happens Live, track the ball and see it slowly learn

+## Usage

-## Data generation
+### Data generation

 Generate your own data face data.